HumanSignal/label-studio/docs/source/guide/labeling.md

 - Polygons
 - Brush masks

-To add different types of regions to your image annotations, follow this example.

-Create a custom template for your labeling interface using the following example:
+Use the following example to add different types of regions to your image annotations and to create a custom template for your labeling interface:
 ```xml
 <View>
   <Image name="image" value="$image" />